mnot/I-D/draft-nottingham-plan-b.md

 # Introduction

+When proprietary platforms are built on top of the Internet, they often form choke points.
+As discussed in {{CENTRALIZATION}}, the concentration of power thus formed is often difficult to mitigate using only technical mechanisms, but might be more effectively addressed through other means (e.g., legal regulation) with the assistance of technical accommodations.
+This document defines one such accommodation.

 The Robots Exclusion Protocol {{ROBOTS}} allows Web site owners to "control how content served by their services may be accessed, if at all, by automatic clients known as crawlers."
-While this provides an effective way to direct cooperating crawlers' behaviour when accessing a site, it does not consider what happens afterwards: in particular, what is done with the data that is obtained through crawling.
-This has created tensions, especially when crawlers have more than one purpose, or when a purpose changes (for example, a search engine changes its user interface in a way that's undesirable to the site).
+While this provides an effective way to direct cooperating crawlers' behaviour when accessing a site, it does not consider what is done with the data that is obtained through crawling.

-{{?I-D.ietf-aipref-vocab}} defines a universal vocabulary that describes how content should be handled for uses involving AI, and {{?I-D.ietf-aipref-attach}} describes how that vocabulary should be attached to content in robots.txt and through other means.
-This framework allows sites to specify how their data should be handled in a manner that's separate to the question of how crawlers show behave when the access the site.

-However, it has become apparent that defining such a universal vocabulary is difficult, because it requires broad agreement on sometimes hard-to-define concepts, and necessitates imprecision, so as to be broadly applicable across both different implementations as well as over time.
-As a result, sites may not have obvious ways state their preferences regarding specific behaviours.

-To address this shortcoming, this document defines a complementary mechanism: a robots.txt extension that allows sites to express preferences about how specified applications should behave in certain circumstances.
+Experience has shown that while crawling a substantial portion of the Web does not tend to form a choke point, specific uses of crawled data can.
+In particular, Web search services can act in ways that are beneficial to the sites that they draw data from, directing traffic to them and thus promoting a healthy ecosystem, or they can be more extractive and use crawled data to create resources without reference to the sources of their responses.

+This document defines a common mechanism for sites to express their preferences regarding specific uses of their data by consuming services.
+Unlike {{AIPREFS}}, it does not define a universal vocabulary; instead, it allows each consuming service to define its own bespoke controls, allowing greater precision and avoiding the definitional issues involved.

+This mechanism is defined as a robots.txt extension.
+Its operation is separate from the control of crawling behaviour; it only controls the use of data once it is crawled.

 For example, a site might wish to express that it does not want ExampleSearch to use its content with ExampleSearch's new "Widgets" feature.
 ExampleSearch has registered a "widgets" control, so that the site can express this in its robots.txt file: